Meghanrb/bioinformatics_class/masternotes.md

-#purpose: to determine the effect thiamine on Candida albicans.
+#purpose: use RNAseq to determine the effect thiamine on Candida albicans.
 Candida albicans are a commensal yeast that can cause a variety of pathologies.
 WTA1_1.fq.gz, WTA1_2.fq.gz (first analysis done on these files) WTB1_1.fq.gz, WTB1_2.fq.gz